fredericjs/surfalize/README.md

 # # Separate waviness and roughness and return both
 surface_roughness, surface_waviness = surface.filter(10, mode='both')

+# If the surface contains any non-measured points, the points must be interpolated before any other operation can be applied
+surface = surface.fill_nonmeasured(mode='nearest')

+# The surface can be rotated by a specified angle in degrees
+# The resulting surface will automatically be cropped to not contain any areas without data
+surface.rotate(10)
 ```

 These methods can be chained: